typestack/class-transformer/README.md

 }
 ```

-You are assuming that you are downloading users of type `User` from `users.json` file and may want to write
+You are assuming that you are downloading users of type `User` from the `users.json` file, and you may want to write
 following code:

 ```typescript